vijayakarumudi/edX-DEV217x-DevOps/docs/Module1Labs/HOL_Set-Up-MRP/edX-DEV217x-Lab1.md

 -   Project Collection Administrator rights to the Visual Studio Team Services account
 	> If you are not a Project Collection Administrator for the Visual Studio Team Services account, follow the instructions at [this link.](https://www.visualstudio.com/en-us/docs/setup-admin/add-administrator-tfs#project-collection).
 Alternatively, you can follow the steps above to create a new VSTS account.
 You will, by default, be an administrator of your own account.

+- 	Git
+	> If you are running Linux on your local workstation, install git with "sudo apt-get install git".
+	If you are running Windows, you can install the git client from [http://git-scm.com/download](http://git-scm.com/download).

 ### Tasks Overview: ###

 **Set up your Visual Studio Team Services account:** This step helps you download the source code, and then push it to your own Visual Studio Team Services account.